 It all happens so fast.
 First, the baby starts to roll and crawl.
 Then they start “cruising.”
 And finally, your sweet little bundle of joy takes his or her first Frankenstein steps.
 And just like that, you have a walker!

-Now, I may be just a tad overzealous when it comes to baby-proofing our house.
+Now, I may have been a little over-prepared when it came to baby proofing our house.
 After all, I am an ER nurse, and I have seen what can happen when a home isn’t baby proofed.
-(To top that off, our 8-month-old baby just started cruising with his Vtech walker.
-Gasp!)

-I wrote this baby proofing checklist in honor of emergency nurses week and my desire to encourage other parents to take an active stance in baby proofing their homes.
+I wrote this baby proofing checklist in honor of emergency nurses week and my desire to encourage other parents to take an active stance in baby-proofing their homes.
 If you are anything like us, you may be a tad bit sleep-deprived and overwhelmed.
-I hope this list helps to make it easier to create a more baby-friendly home
+I hope this list helps to make it easier to create a more safe and baby-friendly home.

-You would be surprised at how quickly babies can hurt themselves.
+Babies and toddlers can hurt themselves in an instant.
 The prevention of accidental injuries is the #1 reason why babies need safe physical boundaries in place.

 Think of it like this: Playtime + baby-proofed home = safe space for growth and learning opportunities!

 As parents, it is our responsibility to make sure our kids are in a safe environment.
 Children need a secure place to get messy, play, explore, learn, and have fun.
 By prioritizing baby proofing, parents, and caregivers can provide a nurturing and protected space where their child can flourish and grow with confidence.

 Here Are a Few Things To Consider When Baby Proofing Your Home: